How to Integrate Applications

 Click on the area within the red frame below.

-The API connection settings screen will appear, so configure the settings to add a card in Trello.
+The API connection settings screen will be displayed, so configure the settings to add a card in Trello.

 There are notes below the input fields, so proceed with the input while referring to them.

-In the description field, you can use the output.
+In the description field, you can use the retrieved value.

-You can set the content of the card to be added in Trello, so use the output and enter it.
+You can set the content of the card to be added in Trello, so use the retrieved value to input.

-Once you have entered the information, click "Test" → "Save".
+Once you have entered the input, click "Test" → "Save".

 Other Automation Examples Using Gmail and Trello